This primer can help you understand Amazon Advertising, determine which methods are best for your business, and ensure your ads are a success.

 Again, it helps to run test campaigns in each format to figure out which one delivers the best return for a particular product, and to see if using a few ad campaigns together provides even better results.

 The research you put into appropriate keywords is the key to getting the returns you want out of Amazon Advertising.
-You can do manual research by plugging words into Amazon’s search bar and seeing when you find products similar to your own, but that’s time-consuming.
+You can do manual research by plugging words into Amazon’s search bar and seeing when you find products similar to your own (though it can get time-consuming).

 Amazon offers its own marketing tools to assist new advertisers, which can give you some starter keyword recommendations.
 These aren’t always right for your product, but they can be a place to begin testing.